amandashu/Workout_Recommender/README.md

 **Config**: `data-params.json` has file paths outputs for data collection/preprocessing and `test-params.json` has the data paths for the test target.
 To webscrape, this folder should also include `chromedriver.json`.
 To gather Youtube data, `api_key.json` specifies the api key.
 To run the app, `db_config.json` has the database configurations.

-**Notebook**: `eda.ipynb` is a notebook with exploratory data analysis on scraped data. `models.ipynb` is a notebook reporting the recommendation models' performance across various parameters. `top_popular_extension.ipynb` is a notebook looking into adding Youtube API data into the top popular recommender. `KNN_collab.ipynb` contains results of a KNN collaborative filtering model from surprise package and a pure collaborative filtering from LightFM.
+**Notebook**: `eda.ipynb` is a notebook with exploratory data analysis on scraped data. `param_comparision.ipynb` is a notebook reporting the recommendation models' performance across a couple parameters. `top_popular_extension.ipynb` is a notebook looking into adding Youtube API data into the top popular recommender. `KNN_collab.ipynb` contains results of a KNN collaborative filtering model from surprise package and a pure collaborative filtering from LightFM.

 **Templates**: Holds html files for the various endpoints.